hackclub/outernet/README.md

 After demos though it was time to celebrate!
 We had a (late night) Early Evening Show with a character named Mike Miclon.
 It featured interviews, bizarre performances and a charismatic host... plus a qualified doctor.

 We also wanted to have a special moment that night, after dinner, we hosted a series of small campfires and light up the lake with floating lanterns.
 The moon was very large that night and it was a lovely closing to the day.

-### Food

-We were in the middle of nowhere, we needed to make our own food!
-We had a full industrial kitchen.
-We hired Lonny and his crew to make a homemade meal every night.
-For our dinners, we had baked ziti, hamburgers, hot dogs, and pasta.
-For lunch we did build-your-own sandwiches.
-For most days, breakfast was fairly simple (yogurt, cereal, breads etc. but on Sunday morning, we made it special by having our own pancakes.
-It was all super tasty and it was nice that a lot of ingredients were local (eg. the maple syrup for the pancakes was made literally next door).

 ## In Retrospective...